Prescribed Performance Control of Unknown Euler-Lagrange Systems Under Input Constraints: Controller Design and Theoretical Analysis

-As shown in \cite{hard_soft}, prescribed transient and steady-state performance specifications can be enforced by constraining the position- and velocity-level tracking errors within their respective time-varying funnels defined in \eqref{eqn:fun} and \eqref{eqn:fun2}.
-This is achieved by ensuring that the normalized errors in \eqref{eqn:norm_err} and \eqref{eqn:norm_err2} remain strictly inside the set $(-1,1)^n$.
-However, in contrast to \cite{hard_soft} the control law proposed in this work additionally adheres to prescribed input constraints, resulting in bounded control inputs and smooth trajectory tracking.
-To achieve this, we now introduce the bounded transformation functions.
+Prescribed transient and steady-state performance is achieved by keeping the position and velocity errors within their funnels~\eqref{eqn:fun} and~\eqref{eqn:fun2}, which is equivalent to maintaining the normalized errors within $(-1,1)^n$.
+Unlike standard PPC, the proposed law also enforces input constraints by introducing bounded transformation functions.